zilexa/Homeserver/filesystem/folderstructure/README.md

 Within this folder I differentiate between 2 types of Users, and each user will have their own UserName folder (a requirement for web access/identity management).

 - `Users/Local` is the primary data storage for local users:
 My partner, myself, parents, perhaps some very close relatives or friends.
+Your cloud solution is their primary data storage just like it is your primary storage.

 - `Users/External` is the secondary data storage for external users:
-Friends and family that need a backup of their data and would like to enjoy the benefits of your fast, reliable Homeserver/private cloud solution.
+Friends and family that have their own primary storage (perhaps with a public provider) that need a backup of their data and would like to enjoy the benefits of your fast, reliable Homeserver/private cloud solution.

 Example:
 ```